Puzzlout/LeanBudget/Screens/List.md

 - A balance of the parent budget
 - One column per account that contains funds assigned to the parent budget
 - One line per transaction
-  - Note: a same transaction can
+  - Note: a same transaction can affect several account (ex: Groceries)

 # Add a single-budget transaction